 What is the Program?

-"WUL Writing by Design" is a project that engages students in grades 7-12 through a 4 day creative writing workshop.
+"-WUL- Writing by Design" is a project that engages students in grades 7-12 through a 4 day creative writing workshop.
 The program guides students through the writing process in a way that taps into their interests, passions, and natural gifts.
 Students are able to shed the pressures of graded assignments and write freely about their lived experiences.
-In fact, this project challenges the ideas of intelligence and success, and seeks to reach those who have struggled through mainstream schooling.
-This innovative technique teaches young people that regardless of their writing abilities, they have a story worth telling.
+This workshop teaches students that regardless of their writing abilities, they have a story worth telling.

 Our goal is to help the youth see that they are problem solvers and cultivate a mindset to use their gifts and passions to help others.

 Create a stronger connection between the school academics and the working world.

 Create an opportunity for the students to connect with one another.